-- Training via webinar, organised at the beginning of each year.
-For 2022 there are currently no new webinars planned, but this year's training can be viewed again. - Telephone assistance by our advisors.
-Contact them on +32 2 456 83 10. - · A visit to your company by our advisors.
+- Telephone assistance by our advisors.
+Contact them on +32 2 456 83 10. - A visit to your company by our advisors.

 In any event, after having read this guide or being in contact with our team, this declaration will hold no more secrets for you!